Turin Brakes: 2015–2017: Lost Property

 On 2 November 2015 the band announced its seventh album Lost Property, recorded at Rockfield Studios with producer Ali Staton, would be released on 29 January 2016 and released the video for the track '96'.
 A song from the album, "Save You", appeared in the closing moments of the second episode, "First Day", of the ABC drama Designated Survivor on 28 September 2016.

 2018–2022: Invisible Storm

 On 26 January 2018 the band released their eighth album Invisible Storm, recorded at Rockfield Studios with producer Ali Staton, well received by the fans and critics, the album featured a more commercial sound than some of their previous work.
 Singles released included, "Wait", "Life Forms" and "Lost In The Woods".

 2022-2025: Wide Eyed Nowhere

 On 16 September, Turin Brakes released the album Wide Eyed Nowhere, which was recorded at Olly's garden studio, Twin Palms.
 The band wanted to focus on a natural and organic songwriting process.
 Singles included “Isolation”, “Into The Sun”, “Up for Grabs” and “World Like That”.

-2025-Present: Spacehopper
+2025–present: Spacehopper

 On 23 May 2025, Spacehopper- the 10th studio album from the band was released.
-Recorded at the same studio as the The Optimist LP, singles included "Spacehopper", "The Message" and "Old Habits".
+Recorded at the same studio as The Optimist LP, singles included "Spacehopper", "The Message" and "Old Habits".